 COVID-19 vaccines are also available in the community.
 Talk to your health care provider or visit the VaccineFinder website to find vaccine locations in your area.

 A COVID-19 vaccine works to activate the immune system to protect against the coronavirus that causes COVID-19.
 You get the vaccine as an injection (shot) in the upper arm.

-Three types of COVID-19 vaccines are now authorized for use in the United States:
+Three COVID-19 vaccines are available for use in the United States.

 A vaccine must meet strict safety standards before it is available for use.
 After a vaccine is authorized, scientists will continue to study the COVID-19 vaccines to make sure that they are as safe and effective as possible.

 Some people may have mild side effects after a COVID-19 vaccine.
 These are temporary symptoms that occur as your body begins making antibodies.
 They are part of a normal immune response.

 Talking to your child about the COVID-19 vaccine

 Every child over age 5 in the United States is now eligible for a COVID-19 vaccine.
 These safe, effective vaccines are the best way to protect your child and your family from COVID-19.
 Your child may have questions about the vaccine and why they need it.
 This information can help you talk to your child about the COVID-19 vaccine.

 Some people may have more noticeable symptoms after a second vaccine dose.
 Side effects from the vaccine should go away within a couple of days.
 Most people can continue their daily activities.
 Ibuprofen (Advil®) or acetaminophen (Tylenol®) may help relieve some of the symptoms.